ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 The preceding code does the same as `"Greetings " + "from .NET!"`, but in two steps (bullets 1 and 2):

 1. The value `"Greetings "` is assigned to the `concatenatedString` variable.
-1. The value `"from .NET!"` is added at the end of the `concatenatedString` variable.
+1. The value `"from .NET!"` is added at the end of the `concatenatedString` variable, then reassigned to it.
 1. The program writes `"Greetings from .NET!"` to the console.

-Let's look more into the line `concatenatedString = concatenatedString + "from .NET!";` as it may be harder to understand.
+Let's look more into the line `concatenatedString = concatenatedString + "from .NET!";` as it may be harder to understand at first.

 > **Reminder:** the assignation operator (`=`) has the lowest priority, so the code on the right (the right-hand operand) is processed first.